-ENVISION is a randomized, double-blind, placebo-controlled, multinational phase 3 study in adult patients with AHP (N=94), with a 30-month open-label extension (OLE) period (N=93)
+ENVISION was a randomized, double-blind, placebo-controlled, multinational phase 3 study in adult patients with AHP (N=94), with a 30-month open-label extension (OLE) period (N=93)^{1,14,15}

-\These measures were in patients with AIP only.
+These measures were in patients with AIP only.

-All endpoints were considered exploratory in the ENVISION OLE period.
+[†]All endpoints were considered exploratory in the ENVISION OLE period.

-\A protocol amendment increased the dose for all patients to 2.5 mg/kg once monthly.
+^{}A protocol amendment increased the dose for all patients to 2.5 mg/kg once monthly.

-• Patients who experienced an AHP attack were treated according to the local standard of care, which could include IV hemin
+• Patients who experienced an AHP attack were treated according to the local standard of care, which could include IV hemin15